zekaryas1/notes/docs/Algo/Fundamental Algorithms/Bit manuplation.md

 print(res)  # prints 7

 ```

-# Looping in bit world
+# Looping in Bit World

 * Standard code: how to loop bits

 ```python
 x = 10101